 Address: Terrebonne, OR 97760, United States

-Smith rock state park is a popular destination for tent campers and day-trippers.
+smith rock state park is a popular destination for tent campers and day-trippers.
 It’s a great place for hiking, rock climbing, picnicking, and viewing wildlife.
 The park has a trail that leads to a hollow rock formation that is approximately 200 feet wide, which is excellent for viewing wildlife.
 The vast majority of the park is access to the off-highway vehicle some hiking trails require a little more effort.

-You can also easy access spencer creek from the trail.
+You can also easily access spencer creek from the trail.
 Spencer Creek is a popular swimming hole, it’s accessible via a short and easy-to-walk trail.
 There are also plenty of hot showers available for those who don’t want to walk a mile back to the parking lot.
 For new hikers, it’s just a short hike on the Oregon coast trail.

 8. Beverly Beach State Park

 Address: 198 NE 123rd St, Newport, OR 97365, United States

 Beverly beach state park is a beach on the Oregon coast.
 It is a low-elevation beach located in the community of Wheeler, Oregon.
 It is a popular beach for visitors from Portland and the surrounding areas, as well as other beachgoers who are camped on the beach.
 It is a popular spot for surfing and fishing and It is a state recreation site that offers a boat launch, picnicking areas, and beach access.